 There had, of course, been a “national emergency” in Aboriginal communities in the NT and beyond since Howard won office in 1996, and well before.

 That the PM and his Aboriginal affairs minister had only just discovered it was quite remarkable.
 But it was nowhere near as shocking as what the two men were about to unveil.

 The NT government had failed to act on the recommendations of the Little Children Are Sacred report, said Howard and Brough, and so the federal government was using its executive powers to intervene.

-Howard even noted he would introduce “mandatory” sexual health checks of Aboriginal children, apparently believing that at the time, his powers as Prime Minister extended to the legal rape of children.
+Howard even boasted that he would introduce “mandatory” sexual health checks of Aboriginal children, apparently believing at the time that his powers as Prime Minister extended to the legal rape of children.

 After warning media the NT intervention would cost “some tens of millions” of dollars, and setting in train media coverage that would bounce around the globe, the serious business of unrolling the Northern Territory Emergency Response – more commonly known as the NT intervention – got underway.

 The outcomes of the NT intervention are obviously important, and we’ll get to them shortly.
 But this story is really more about how it all came about.

 Lateline’s interest began in early 2006, a full year before the intervention was announced, when it broadcast an interview with Central Australian prosecutor Nanette Rogers.

 Ms Rogers, an experienced and respected legal practitioner, outlined shocking cases of sexual abuse of Aboriginal children which, over a period of more than a decade, had made their way through Territory courts.